se4ai/se4ai.github.io/docs/define.md

 to better manage _Plan_ and _Study_.

 But before going on, we make the obvious comment that the above is just an opinion.
-And its an opinion that some people might dispuate saying (e.g.)
+And its an opinion that some people might dispute saying (e.g.)

 "That's not SE.
 I know since I am a software engineer and the above says very little about my day to day work."